dziemich/agh-pwir/README.md

 Parallelism Programming with Ada.
-Univerisity Course at AGH University Of Science and Technology
+Univerisity Course at AGH University Of Science and Technology.